Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Top-tier: The most expensive heart rate chest straps usually have a battery life of 300 or more hours, built-in memory, and more than three target heart rate zones.
 They’re waterproof so you can track your heart rate while swimming, too.
 These heart rate chest straps tend to cost between $100 and $155.

 Q. Is a heart rate chest strap better than a wrist heart rate monitor?

 A. A heart rate wrist monitor can give you a good estimate of your heart rate based on your pulse, and it may be suitable for monitoring your heart rate when you’re at rest.
 During exercise, however, a heart rate chest strap is thought to be more accurate because the sensors are closer to your heart to pick up the actual beats.

 Q. Will a heart rate chest strap irritate my skin?

 A. Some straps can irritate the skin, particularly if they’re made of latex and you have a latex allergy.
 If you choose a rubber-based strap, you may experience chafing because moisture can build up between your skin and the strap.
 With a fabric strap, you’re less likely to experience problems.
-If your skin does become irritated, stop using the strap and consult a doctor.
+If your skin does become irritated, stop using the strap and consult a medical professional.